 Within the United States Department of Transportation (DOT) is the Federal Transit Administration (FTA), which regulates “mass transit” systems.
 It provides financial and technical assistance to local public transit systems, including buses, subways, light rail, commuter rail, trolleys, and ferries.
 The FTA also oversees safety measures and helps develop next-generation technology research.

-The drug and alcohol testing program for FTA regulated employers must include the following components:
+The DOT FTA drug test program for FTA regulated employers must include the following components: